 Grace’s parents are John Ernest Thompson and Jane Bosomworth.
 Her father belonged to the upper class.
 Two of his great aunts married Princes.
-Her grandfather entertained the King of England at his “Kursel” in Harrogate, a beautiful opera house that he owned.
+Her grandfather entertained the King of England at his “Kursel” in Harrogate, a beautiful opera house where he had his own box in the center balcony.
 The king and his party would come to bathe in the sulfur springs that were in Harrogate.
 Her mother was a beautiful girl from the sturdy middle class.

 Grace was born September 5, 1902 in the little village of Barrowby, England.
 She was a beautiful girl with a perfect oval face, beautiful dark brown eyes, and lots of long, golden curls.
 She was small and dainty.
 Her father, mother, older brother, and sister were baptized into the Church on Grace’s sixth birthday, September 5, 1908.